BrilliantTeam/Skript/README.md

 repository, but that code might or might not be stable.

 ### Importing to Eclipse
 With new Eclipse versions, there is integrated Gradle support.
-However, current release version (included with Eclipse Neon) does not correctly import settings for Skript project.
-You will need to use STS Gradle plugin, which can be found from Eclipse Marketplace.

-If you just intend to compile Skript, you do not need to import it to Eclipse.
-Using Gradle from command line as instructed above works.
-However, if you use Eclipse's default Gradle importer, it will mess with compiler settings.
+And it actually works now.
+So, first get latest Eclipse, then import Skript as any Gradle project.
+Just make sure to **keep** the configuration when importer asks that!

+Gradle STS can also be used, but it is not recommended anymore.
+It is being phased out in favor of Eclipse's integrated Gradle support.

 ### Importing to IDEA
 Skript IDEA support is not reliable, and even more less so after switching from Maven to Gradle.